kstenerud/streamux/streamux-specification.md

 #### Payload Field

 The payload portion of the message contains the actual message data to pass to the next layer up.
 Its contents are application-specific, and its size is determined by the size field, as well as the padding amount determined during the [negotiation phase](#negotiation-phase).
-The length field denotes the number of useful octets in the payload field, and the actual size of the payload section will be a multiple of the padding amount (if padding amount is greater than 0).
+The length field refers only to the number of used octets in the payload field, even though the field contents may be inflated to a multiple of the padding amount (if padding amount is greater than 0).

 ### Empty Response